Serving Art Educators

 If they want to design a brochure, will they have the money to do it in addition to a TV commercial?
 Is a roadside bulletin board an appropriate avenue to advertise the product?
 What are some strengths of the product that need to be advertised?
 What slogan should the product have?
 These are some of the questions that each group will have to grapple with as a group.
 The copywriter writes the copy for all the ads, the creative director sketches out basic ideas of the project, the art director draws out in detail each project (you may want more than one students to do this), and the account executive relays to the group what the client (teacher) wants and communicates with the client directly.

 Make sure you give them enough "money" to have an item for each member of the cooperative team.
-For example, one student has a brochure, one has a magazine ad, one has a billboard design, one has a package design, one has a mailer, etc. This is especially important if you are doing the extension listed below.
+For example, one student has a brochure, one has a magazine ad, one has a billboard design, one has a package design, one has a mailer, etc. Another option is to have a bumper sticker design.
+This is especially important if you are doing the extension listed below.
 You may use Monopoly money for each group and collect their money as they spend it.

 This project can go on for weeks depending on the budget you give them and how long students are interested.
 When groups are finished, the account executive presents each table's projects to the "client" (teacher) for approval and discussion.
 The "client" then chooses which campaigns to use and explains why.
 This is all done in front of the class.
 The teacher will need to have all groups stop talking and listen to each account executive as they present their project.